Stuff I like Books Movies Music Other stuff

 Okey-dokey.
 To the movie.
 Again.

 Michael Gallagher (Paul Newman), whose father was a gangster of some sort, is a Miami liquor wholesaler.
 Name suggests Irish mob - they still around in 1980?
 Hmm.
 Anyway, seems to be a pretty decent sort, making an honest living, probably paying taxes and not making trouble for anyone.
 Only problem is that criminal father.
 Never get away from it. 'til the seventh generation or so, I guess.
 So Miami, well, whatcha got in Miami?
 All kinds of stuff, but like any big city ya got crime.
 And there's this one crime in particular.
 Well, a presumed crime.
-A union official has disappeared.
+A union official has disappeared .
 Gone long enough people figure he's deceased.
 You know, you got unions you got crime, and sooner or later you got people gettin' dead.
 Usually sooner.

 So you got unions and union crime, the Feds gonna be interested, so there's a federal persecutor, sorry, prosecutor, on the case.
-Now I haven't seen this in quite a few years, so I did some Wickedpedia research, 'cause I remembered the sleazy fed as being Richard Dreyfus.
+Now I haven't seen this in quite a few years, so I did some Wickedpedia research, 'cause I remembered the sleazy fed as being Richard Dreyfuss.
 Because sleazy.
-I don't know much about Dreyfus personally, other than him being a bit of a crackpot politically, but he was pretty good at the sleazy roles.
-Kinda like Christopher Walken does such an awesome psycho (not to omit Rutger Hauer from that category), Dreyfus does a pretty good weasel act.
+I don't know much about Dreyfuss personally, other than him being a bit of a crackpot politically, but he was pretty good at the sleazy roles.
+Kinda like Christopher Walken does such an awesome psycho (not to omit Rutger Hauer from that category), Dreyfuss does a pretty good weasel act.
 Especially the comical weasel in "Krippendorf's Tribe".
 I'll let off him the hook completely for that.
-Anyway, in this case the weasel wasn't Dreyfus.
+Anyway, in this case the weasel wasn't Dreyfuss.
 Dude name of Bob Balaban, of whom I know nothing.
 Anyway, good weasel.
 As in well played.

 So he gets a reporterette in his office, leaves a file with details of a bogus investigation in Mr. Gallagher, suggesting he is a suspect.
-Well, journos are like - hmm, lessee.
+Well, journos are like - hmm, lessee...
 Well, sharks I guess.
 See a helpless dolphin or seal or something, move in and chow down.
 Pretty good analogy.
 Sharks in a feeding frenzy have been observed bite anything they can get their jaws close to.
 Including parts of themselves that have been ripped off by their fellow sharks.
 Works for me, but I like hyenas, and vultures too.
 And maggots and tubifex worms.
 They all have a kinship with their two-legged relatives.

 Anyhows, we got our sleazy reporterette.
 Well played by Sally Field.
 OK, I'm goin' out on a weak limb here, sayin' she ever did anything well.
 Acting-wise.
 OK, not goin' there.
-Will just say, like Joe Bob Briggs used to intro his films (when she was involved) as having "gratuitous Shelley Hack".
+Will just say, like Joe Bob Briggs used to intro his films (when she was involved) as having " gratuitous Shelley Hack".
 Sure he was just playin' around, nothing agin Shelley.
 But in my case I think of films as having "gratuitous Sally Field" in a similar way.
 Not that I dislike her.
-She's a little wacky, like Dreyfus, but harmless Anyway, she gets the job done.
+She's a little wacky, like Dreyfuss, but harmless Anyway, she gets the job done.

 So she takes a look at the file he conveniently leaves her alone with, and we're off.
 Make up a story and print it in the big city newspaper.
 Union shuts down Gallagher's business (because union) and his uncle (who is a crime boss) gets suspicious.
 Gallagher don't know what happenin'.
 Meanwhile, a friend, a very nice, sweet, and sadly naive young lady, talks to the shark, uh, reporterette.
 Tells her Gallagher couldn't have done it 'cause he was out of town when it happened.
 Admits he took her somewhere to have an abortion.
 Nice Catholic girl, very ashamed, don't want it known.
-What's the reporterette's name, hang on..
+What 's the reporterette's name, hang on...
 Megan.
 Please don't tell anyone, the nice guilt-ridden Catholic girl says.
 Please.
 Megan runs the story.
 Nice girl sees it in newspaper.
 Commits suicide.
 Did I mention she was a Catholic?

-That scene was very hard to watch.
+That scene was hard to watch.
 Don't like even thinking about it, after all these years.
 Acerbicidity, or whatever the proper word is, courses through my veins.
 Arteries too.
-Better since the bypass surgery 'bout a year ago.
+Better since the bypass surgery 'bout a year ago .
 (The good doctors at Saint Barnyards done a good job (hey, quarter mil, they should) but then they tried to kill me by sending me to convalesce at a vertitable hellhole known as the "Arkansas Continued Care Hospital of Jonesboro" in Jonesboro, Arkansas.
 Where else?
 Anyway, it was more like coalescing, into a paralyzed near-corpse.
 But that little affair is chronicled elsewhere.
-Lemme finish this.)
-Actually, 'coursing' is just the obligatory poetic term.
+Lemme finish this. ) Actually, 'coursing' is just the obligatory poetic term.
 It's actually being forced under considerable pressure by that organ they operated on.
 Sometimes too high, accordin' to the doc.
 Hence the diltiazem pills.
 But it was very sad.
 Hence Mr. Gallagher's subsequent rage.

 Like a lot of Paul Newman's roles, Gallagher is calm, cool, just-don't-do-bad-stuff-to-me-and-I-won't-bother-you kinda guy.
 Seems like a real nice feller.
 But someone done some bad thangs to him in a major way.
 More to the point, they done it to a really nice-sweet-kind-gentle-lovable (not being cute here, like I said, it was awful) innocent person.
 More on that later.